 What Are the Hormones That Need to Be Optimized?

-We usually optimize testosterone, DHEA (dehydroepiandrosterone), and Vitamin D in both men and women.
-Women also get estradiol, progesterone and thyroid hormone optimized.
+We usually optimize testosterone, DHEA (dehydroepiandrosterone) Vitamin D estradiol, progesterone and thyroid hormones.

 What are the benefits of optimizing estradiol in women?

-Why is it important to optimize testosterone for both men and women?
+Why is it important to optimize testosterone for women?

 Testosterone is the ultimate “feelgood” hormone that is made by the ovaries, testis, and adrenal glands and is critical for restoring energy, vitality, libido, and enhancing the quality and frequency of orgasms.
-It also helps men and women decrease both visceral and peripheral fat, improves attention, focus and memory, prevents muscle and bone loss, and prevents thinning of skin and wrinkles.
-Testosterone gives both men and women an overall sense of well-being and a zest for life.
+It also helps women decrease both visceral and peripheral fat, improves attention, focus and memory, prevents muscle and bone loss, and prevents thinning of skin and wrinkles.
+Testosterone gives women an overall sense of well-being and a zest for life.

-Why is it important to optimize thyroid hormone?
+Why is it important to optimize thyroid hormones?